 South Carolina Children’s Theatre holds open auditions for each of its productions at SCCT headquarters (1200 Pendleton St).
-This means that ANYONE can audition and yes, first-timers are often cast.
+This means that ANYONE can audition and yes, first-timers are often cast–adults as well as children.
 You don’t have to have previous acting experience, you don’t have to be taking classes with us–ANYONE willing to make the time commitment it takes to get a show ready for performance is welcome to audition.
 The auditions vary based on the type of show, the cast needed, and the director’s requirements.
 Therefore, you will need to check the Audition Details (below) for the specific production you are interested in.
+We cast age-appropriately–so adults are cast in adult roles and kids in kid roles.
+Some productions may have adults performing as children if the demands of the show warrant it.
+For example, if the show will tour to schools as part of our Elementary Tour, it makes sense to cast actors who are not enrolled in school.
 Musicals typically require most (but sometimes not all) characters to sing, but almost all musicals have an Ensemble of actors who sing together.
 The only costs involved in participation are script fees (but you get to keep your script) or if you choose to buy a cast shirt–there is no ‘participation fee.’

 2019-20 MainStage Season Audition Schedule